jsonnet-libs/jsonnet-training-course/lessons/lesson5/lesson.md

 ---

-For the sake of this lesson, let's add an object and a few constants:
+For the sake of this lesson, let's add a new `images` object with a few constants:

 %(example1/example4.jsonnet)s

 The `images` key holds an object with additional webserver images.

+It can be used in combination with `withImage`:

+`webserver.withImage(webserver.images.nginx)`

+---

+%(example1/example5.jsonnet)s

-Just like with functions, the docstring key gets prefixed by `#`.
+Just like with functions, the key for the docstring gets prefixed by `#`.
 Objects can be documented with `d.obj(help)`.

-Constants can be documented with `d.val(type, help)`.
+The constants in this object can be documented with `d.val(type, help)`.

 ### Generating markdown docs

 The doc-util library has a built-in rendering:

-%(example1/example5.jsonnet)s
+%(example1/example7.jsonnet)s

 The `render(obj)` function returns a format to output [multiple files](https://jsonnet.org/learning/getting_started.html#multi).

+---

 ```
 {